maskedcoder/CartoonJS/README.markdown

 ##### AnimationScene.hide() -> null

 Hides the HTML canvases that are controlled by the CanvasScene in `this.scene` and the Background (if any) in `this.background`.
+There is no real need to use this function.
+The CartoonAnimation will automatically make AnimationScenes appear and disappear.

 ##### AnimationScene.show() -> null

 Makes the HTML canvases that are controlled by the CanvasScene in `this.scene` and the Background (if any) in `this.background appear.
+There is no real need to use this function.
+The CartoonAnimation will automatically make AnimationScenes appear and disappear.

 ##### AnimationScene.stepAnimation(time, [update]) -> null